eagerbeaver04/Sorting-finite-Turing-Tape/README.md

 bash build.sh
 ```

-This script will generate two executable files:
+This script will generate three executable files:

- - tape_sorting: The main application.
+ - tape_sorting: The main application for 2-way sorting.
+ - k_way_tape_sorting: The main application for k-way sorting.
  - run_tests: Runs the unit tests.

 ### Running the Application